shcorya/swarm.yachts/stacks/etcd/index.md

 [etcd](https://etcd.io/) is a distributed key-value store that uses raft consensus to maintain a consistent state among a group of nodes.
 It is highly versatile, and it has become an integral element of many other distributed stacks.
 Deploying etcd to Docker Swarm is straightforward, thanks in part to a feature which enables automatic bootstrapping.

 ## Discovery
 To employ automatic bootstrapping, one needs a unique URL from an existing etcd cluster.
 A service for the bootstrapping process been made publicly available.
-This service will be utilized within the compose file.
+This service will be utilized within the compose file below.
 More information about etcd discovery can be found [here](https://etcd.io/docs/v3.5/op-guide/clustering/#discovery).

 ## Setup
 Setup for etcd is similar to RedisRaft.